nmhp16/ims/README.md

 ## Description

-The Item Management System (IMS) is a Java-based web application developed using Spring Boot.
+The Item Management System (IMS) is a Java-based dynamic web application developed using the Spring Boot framework.
 It enables efficient management of items through CRUD (Create, Read, Update, Delete) operations.
 The system uses a MySQL database for persistent data storage and includes a RESTful API for external interactions.
 Additionally, it supports an H2 in-memory database for development and testing.

 ## Features